top of page

 George Davenport Wilson

 Described as "tall with a spare frame, high cheekbones with overhanging brows, thin brownish hair, long thin whiskers, and sharp gray eyes," George Davenport Wilson was born in 1830 in Barnesville to Elizabeth Clark and George Wilson.
 George was a journeyman shoemaker.
 He married Martha Marple Wilson on Sept.
 6, 1849.
-They had two children, a son and a daughter who both died.
-The couple divorced in 1861.
+They had two children, a son, David Davenport Wilson born, Nov.
+12, 1855, who died in a railroad wreck in Ohio on August 1888., and a daughter who died in 1861.
+He and Martha divorced in 1861.

 Wilson enlisted for three years as a private in Company B of the Second Ohio Infantry on August 31, 1861.
-He volunteered for Andrews Raid on April 7, 1862, joining 18 other Union soldiers who, disguised as civilians and led by civilian scout James J. Andrews, seized the locomotive General and three of its box cars at Big Shanty, near Marietta, Georgia.
+He was one of 24 soldiers and civilians who volunteered for Andrews' Raid on April 7, 1862, joining 18 other Union soldiers who, disguised as civilians and led by civilian scout James J. Andrews, seized the locomotive General and three of its box cars at Big Shanty, near Marietta, Georgia.
 They planned to burn the Western and Atlantic Railroad's bridges as Union General Ormsby Macknight Mitchel attempted to capture Chattanooga, Tennessee, and Huntsville, Alabama.
 The raiders aimed to cross through the Federal siege lines on the outskirts of Chattanooga and rejoin Mitchel's army.
 Built by the state of Georgia and opened in 1850, the W & A played a critical role during the Civil War suppling the Confederates in Tennessee from the major railroad junction of Atlanta.

 The Union soldiers cut telegraph wires, thwarting their pursuers and evading capture.
 The General’s conductor, William Allen Fuller, and the foreman of the railroad’s wood supply, Anthony Murphy, doggedly pursued the raiders for 87 miles on foot, with a handcar, aboard the locomotives Yonah and William R. Smith, and finally, in the locomotive Texas, while running the engine in reverse.
 Reinforced by armed Confederate recruits and track hands, they finally caught up with the General two miles north of Ringgold, Georgia.
 The raiders were captured within a few days and some were quickly executed as spies, including Andrews.
 Others fled, and the surviving raiders were the first to be awarded the newly created Medal of Honor by the US Congress.